saswatijena/algorithms_using_javascript/src/DataStructures/DATASTRUCTURES.md

   - Searching : **O(n)**
   - Access : **O(n)**

 ### Queues
 - abides by FIFO principle
 - eg. background tasks, uploading resources, printing
 - We can use both arrays and linked list
 - has two functions enqueue to add the to the queue and dequeue to remove from the queue
 - If we use arrays then we use either the combination of push/shift and unshift/pop, either of which will result in reindexing.
 So it is best to implement queues using linked list instead of arrays
 - Since in singly linked list adding at the end is O(n), removing at the begining O(1) and adding at the end O(1) is the best option.

 - Inserting :**O(1)**
 - Removal : **O(1)**
 - Searching : **O(n)**
 - Access : **O(n)**

+### Tree
+- A child can have only one parent
+- A parent can have more than one child
+- In case of binary tree a parent can have a maximum of 2 childs
+- In case of binary search tree left child is smaller than the parent and right tree is greater than the parent
+- eg HTML DOM, JSON structure, Network Routing, Abstract syntax tree, Folders in OS, Artifitial intelligence to determine possible outcomes of a game and take the best step